Staying safe in a shark's natural habitat

 Download the VicEmergency app.

 Before heading to the beach, head to the VicEmergency website or download the app.
-VicEmergency provide the latest alerts for sightings at patrolled beaches.
+VicEmergency provides the latest alerts for shark hazards.

 Swim between the flags at beaches that are patrolled by surf life savers.